SocketCluster/socketcluster/README.md

 The protocolOptions option is exactly the same as the one you pass to a standard Node HTTPS server: http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener

-Note that encryption/decryption in SocketCluster happens at the LoadBalancer level (SocketCluster launches one or more lightweight load balancers to distribute traffic evenly between your SocketCluster workers).
-LoadBalancers are responsible for encrypting/decrypting all network traffic.
-What this means is that your code (which is in the worker layer) will only ever deal with raw HTTP traffic.

 ## Contribute to SocketCluster